Jorgecardenas1/rpl_CLI/README_RippleCopilot_CLI.md

 ## 👩‍🔬 Ideal For:

-- Materials science labs
+- Scientific labs
-- Optics, physics, and quantum research
+- Industrial research
+- Long term experiment tracking
 - Biotech, nanotech, or AI-assisted experiments
+- Research labs and PhDs
+- For student to learn the research workflow

 ---